MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

 - Automate the transfer of data from Azure SQL Database to Azure Blob Storage using Azure Data Factory (ADF).

-- To preprocess the dataset using Azure Machine Learning and deploy it as a web service for Logistic Regression
+- To preprocess the dataset using Azure Machine Learning notebooks

 - Create and Register machine learning models using Azure Machine Learning as Real-time Endpoint to ingest new data and return a result for our Logistic Regression model